 T +52 55 5540 9648

 Francisco advises on corporate law, mergers and acquisitions, joint ventures and banking.
-Clients also seek his knowledge and experience in foreign investment transactions, project finance, public biddings, debt restructurings and bankruptcy proceedings.
+Clients also seek his knowledge and experience in regulatory matters and financial and foreign investment transactions.

 Undaunted by scale or complexity, he has worked on a number of landmark and high profile deals, including the sale of Comex Mexico to PPG Industries, which was one of the largest M&A transactions in Mexico in 2014.
 Other major clients to have benefited from his representation in this area include ICBC, Shinhan Bank, Comex, Principal Financial Group, and Kansas City Southern.